compose-dev/compose/README.md

 Compose is an open-source platform that makes it dramatically faster for developers to build and share internal tools with their team - without leaving their codebase.

 The platform has two parts:
-- Build internal tools in your codebase using our SDKs for Python and TypeScript.
+- Build internal tools with just backend code using our SDKs for Python and TypeScript.
 - Use and share those tools via your team's Compose web dashboard.

 Here's a simple tool that displays a table of users from your database: